 Eyelid surgery, or blepharoplasty, is performed to correct the signs of aging that affect the appearance of the eyes.
-With age, the contour of the eyelids may change significantly due to the loss of firmness in the uppermost layers of skin tissue.
+With age, the contour of the eyelid may change significantly due to the loss of firmness in the uppermost layers of skin tissue.
 The decrease in skin elasticity can lead to hooding of the upper eyelid and the prolapse of fat on the lower lids, leading to persistent puffiness.

 Dr. Krummen is a board-certified plastic surgeon who offers friendly, professional care to men and women from Cincinnati and surrounding areas.
 Her extensive training makes her an excellent resource for patients seeking eyelid rejuvenation.

 There are a few common reasons why a person may elect to undergo surgical eyelid rejuvenation.
-These include:
+These can include:

 - The natural fold of the upper eyelids is obscured due to sagging skin.